shipshapecode/ember-cli-capacitor/README.md

 ember-cli-capacitor
 ==============================================================================

-This addon integrates Ember and Capacitor.
+This addon integrates Ember and [Capacitor](https://capacitorjs.com/).
+It supports building and live reload for iOS, Android, and Electron.

 Compatibility